Time is money; your calendar is your budget. That's why it's important for your business to have the best calendar app

 Want more out of your calendar?
 Connect Google Calendar to your favorite apps through Zapier.
 You can create automated workflows that send calendar appointments to other apps, like Trello or Todoist.
 You can even create calendar appointments from spreadsheets.

 Google Calendar Pricing: Free with a Google account; Business Starter for Google Workspace, which includes all Google Apps, starts at $6/user per month.

 You can do even more with Google Calendar.
-Here's how to turn it into the ultimate productivity hub.
+Here's how to turn it into the ultimate productivity hub with Zapier.